awsdocs/amazon-migrationhub-user-guide/doc_source/limits.md

 ## AWS Migration Hub Import Limits<a name="import-limits"></a>

 Following are the limits for AWS Migration Hub import\.
++ 400 servers maximum per application\.
 + 10 MB maximum size for each import file\.
 + 25,000 imported records per account\.
 You can request an increase to this limit\.
 + 5,000 imported servers per account\.
 You can request an increase to this limit\.
 + 25,000 deletions of import records per 24 hour period, starting every day at 00:00 UTC\.
-You can request an increase to this limit\.
-+ 400 servers per application\.
 You can request an increase to this limit\.

 ## Requesting Limit Increases<a name="migration-hub-limit-increases.title"></a>